Suldayan/cli-backtester/README.md

 ══════════════════════════════════════════════
 ```

-Results are written to `backtester.db` after each run and can be queried across strategies:
+Results are written to `backtester.db` after each run and can be queried across strategies but also appear inside the terminal as seen above:

 ```sql
 SELECT strategy_name, MAX(sharpe_ratio) AS best_sharpe, AVG(net_pnl) AS avg_pnl